veselinvachkov/security-reviews/Competitive-audit/raac_report.md

 If the fees collected by the treasury aren't properly transferred to the new address before updating it (that is always the case when calling `applyTreasuryUpdate()`), there is a risk that those funds could be lost.
 This is a significant issue, especially if the treasury holds substantial amounts of funds.
 The loss of fees would directly impact the contract’s ability to distribute or use those funds, which could be catastrophic for the contract’s intended functionality.

-## Title Unsafe ERC20 Transfers: Vulnerability in Deposit and Withdraw Functions
+## [M-1] Unsafe ERC20 Transfers: Vulnerability in Deposit and Withdraw Functions

 ## Summary